Rockstar Makes Changes to GTA 5's Fraud Protection Mechanism

 In addition, Rockstar has also made changes to the way that the game's anti-cheat engine detects and bans cheaters.
 The company has not provided details on what these changes are, but they are likely to be significant.

 The changes come in the wake of a number of high-profile cheating incidents in GTA Online, the multiplayer component of GTA 5.
-In November, a group of cheaters used a modified version of the game to teleport around the map and kill other players.
+In November, a group of cheaters used a modified version of the game to teleport around the map and eliminate other players.

 Rockstar has been criticized for its handling of cheating in GTA Online.
 The company has been slow to respond to cheating reports and has not been clear about what it is doing to combat cheating.